mayank-git-hub/Text-Recognition/README.md

 ## Pretrained Model

 Request access to a pretrained model - Write a mail to mayank2220singh@gmail.com stating your affiliations and purpose for using the model.
+Edit - As it has been a long time since I worked on PixelLink, the pretrained model has been lost.

 ## References.
 * Deng, Dan, et al. "Pixellink: Detecting scene text via instance segmentation."
 Thirty-Second AAAI Conference on Artificial Intelligence.
 2018.